You are here

 We work with councillors and council committees to improve services in local areas.

 Council executive committees are responsible for the day-to-day decision making of the council.
-Scrutiny committees hold them to account and 'scrutinise' these decisions.
-Both share information with us to help us check on services.
+Scrutiny committees hold them to account and look closely at these decisions.
+Both share information with us to help us monitor services.

 Foundation trust councils of governors